AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/unstoppable-community-grant-program.md

   * the feedback and questions received from the community during the public discussion.
 The Council then publishes a public evaluation post on the Forum to communicate the outcome.
 * **If not approved**: the project can revise the proposal and reapply later.
-* **If approved**: the project may proceed to the next step whitelisting in the dApp Staking program.
+* **If approved**: the project may proceed to the next step, whitelisting in the dApp Staking program.

 **Whitelisting in dApp Staking**: Approved projects must ensure they are correctly listed in the dApp Staking program before any onchain motion can take place.
 For detailed instructions on how to register a dApp, see the official guide: [Register your Dapp in Dapp staking](https://docs.astar.network/docs/use/how-to-guides/layer-1/dapp-staking/for-devs/register-dapp/#step-4-register-your-dapp-on-the-astar-portal)